wwoody827/CarND-Behavioral-Cloning-P3/writeup.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 I chose the number of epoch to be 5 because after 5 validation loss start to increase, which indicates overfitting.

+**Note: There are some modifications to my training and testing after first submitting.**

+1. I remove data collected on track 2 to get a better performance.

+2. I found training data collected with different simulator graphic setting will strongly effect the training results.
+So, I removed all my previous training data, which were collected with "fastest" setting, and replaced them with newly collected data on track 1 with better graphic setting in the simulator.

+3. I modified the drive.py to accept openCV formatted images, to match the training process.

 #### 4. results